goldenhelix/sentieon-short-reads/README.md

 This repository focuses exclusively on short-read analysis workflows and includes:

 1. Germline analysis workflow that combines alignment and variant calling
-2. Somatic analysis task for tumor-normal paired samples
+2. Somatic analysis task for tumor-normal paired samples or tumor-only samples

 ## Germline Analysis